privacygmail cleanupemail security

 For Maximum Privacy: MailMop

-Why it wins for privacy:
+Why it wins on privacy:

 1. Client-side processing